drocheam/optrace/docs/source/usage/image.rst

 An example for the difference of both sRGB modes is seen in :numref:`color_dispersive1`.

-.. list-table:: Renderes images from the :ref:`example_image_render` example.
-From left to right, top to bottom: sRGB (Absolute RI), sRGB (Perceptual RI), Outside sRGB Gamut, Lightness, Irradiance, Illuminance, Hue, Chroma, Saturation.
+.. list-table:: Renderes images from the :ref:`example_image_render` example with different modes.
    :class: table-borderless

    * - .. figure:: ../images/rgb_render_srgb1.webp